JMac2097/PixelRealm-/README.md

 Responsive Design: Ensure the website is responsive and optimized for different screen sizes and devices, allowing users to access the database from desktops, laptops, tablets, and mobile phones.

-You can leverage a database management system (e.g., MySQL, PostgreSQL) to store the information and build the website using JavaScript, TypeScript, and a web framework like React or Angular.
-Consider incorporating attractive visuals and retro design elements to evoke the nostalgia of arcade machines.

-This project will provide you with opportunities to work with databases, user authentication, data visualization, and community engagement features.
-Enjoy creating a valuable resource for arcade enthusiasts and preserving the legacy of vintage arcade machines!